Skip to content

 Short answers, pulled from the story.

-When was Agence France-Presse founded and by whom?
+When was Agence France-Presse founded and what is its origin?